Hendrix-CS/csci151/projects/gui-animation.md

     various Shape classes.
 -   The GUI should have some persistent state that is modeled by a class of your own creation.
 The class should represent an abstraction of the underlying data representation.
+The `Controller` will have an instance of this class as one of its attributes.
 -   The program should do something useful or interesting.
 It need not be complex, but it should be something that someone would conceivably want to use.

-Feel free to use the [Java 11 API](https://docs.oracle.com/en/java/javase/11/docs/api/index.html) as a reference for any piece of Java you might need.
+Feel free to use the [Java 19 API](https://docs.oracle.com/en/java/javase/19/docs/api/index.html) as a reference for any piece of Java you might need.

 ## What to Hand In